Chauhantirth23/MCW-Internet-of-Things/Whiteboard design session/WDS trainer guide - Internet of Things.md

 4. How would you store the "hot" data for consumption by the web dashboard?

    - Estimate the write throughput you would require.
 Does your selected store support it?

+5. How does your solution support ad-hoc queries of the real-time state of devices across the solution?

+6. What Azure service do you recommend to create building maps to pinpoint the location of deployed IoT devices?

 _"Cold" path processing_